 Last but not least, I also tried using Kodi with StrongVPN, however, I quickly learned that they don’t offer any add-on.

 After contacting StrongVPN through live chat, the support agent told me that I can try the OpenELEC/LibreELEC method to configure StrongVPN on Kodi.
 However, since the whole process is quite tedious, I just went ahead and ran StrongVPN in the background before launching Kodi.

 Surprisingly enough, I was not only able to install my favorite add-ons like “The Crew”, but also stream a bunch of movies without ever experiencing any lag or connection drops.

 StrongVPN is actually a good choice for torrenting and P2P file sharing.
 The reason is, it supports torrenting on all of its servers.
 There’s also no bandwidth limits so you easily download large files without experiencing any throttling issues.

-In addition to that, StrongVPN does offer a few important security features like Kill switch, a variety of secure VPN protocols and even a no-logs policy.
+In addition to that, StrongVPN does offer a few important security features like Kill switch, a variety of secure VPN protocols, and even a no-log policy.

 One thing I don’t like about StrongVPN though is that there are no specialized servers optimized for torrenting as some other VPNs do.